 Naturally formed colonies of microbes combine with other colonies to form a microbiome.
-We find these microbiomes on and in the bodies of plants and animals, in the air, soil, and in even in the waters around us.
+These microbiomes can be found on and in the bodies of plants and animals, in the air, soil, and in even in the waters around us.
 The health of the entire planet is dependent on the health of these microbiomes.

 And there are a lot of these microorganisms – about 100 trillion of them, which is ten times the total number of cells in the body!
 Most of them are in the form of bacteria, along with some viruses, fungi, parasites, yeasts, and protozoa.
 The microbiome’s health is impacted by factors such as the animal’s genetics, the environment and diet.

-The microbiome has many important roles to play.
-They:
+The microbiome has many important roles to play

-Almost 80% of your dog’s immune system is located in the wall of the intestines.
+Almost 90 percent of an animal’s immune system is located in the wall of the intestines.
 Without the digestive tract microbiome, the immune system cannot function in a balanced, healthy fashion.
 Allergies or intolerances often start in the gut and are the result of an imbalance or leak in the microbiome.

-If the newborn comes by cesarean, then gets a cleaning with a sterile towel, and gets whisked away and tube fed with colostrum, that can disrupt the normal balance of microbes and cause potential problems later on in life.
+On the other hand, if the newborn is delivered by cesarean, then rubbed with a sterile towel, whisked away and tube fed with colostrum, that can disrupt the normal balance of microbes and cause potential problems later on in life.

 After the puppy is weaned and grows up, other things can disrupt the normal microbiome, including: